ailothh/employee-search-amazon/README.md

 I am in no way associated with this breach and all breached data has been removed from this public version and replaced with demo data.

 Development on this project has been **formally discontinued** following a direct communication from **AWS Security**.
-A selection of this data — including that of VPs and principal engineers — was independently verified and still active as of **March 2025**.
+A selection of this data — including that of VPs and principal engineers — was independently verified and still active as of **June 2025**.
 This mirrors real-world attacks like the **2020 Twitter hack**, where attackers exploited internal access through social engineering.

 As a result: